‘The Great 8’

-A beautiful sight to behold, the giant clam, which enjoys the warm waters surrounding the Great Barrier Reef, is the largest living bivalve mollusc with an average lifespan of around 100 years.
-They can weigh up to 200kg.
+A beautiful sight to behold, the giant clam enjoys the warm waters surrounding the Great Barrier Reef.
+It's the largest living bivalve mollusc weighing up to 200kg, with an average lifespan of around 100 years.

-Unlike the stingray, these gentle giants don’t contain a barb.
+Unlike the stingray, these gentle giants don’t have a barb.
 The largely solitary manta ray is known to travel large distances, scouring the ocean for food such as plankton and fish larvae.

 3. Maori Wrasse

-The largest member of the family Labridae, this wrasse reaches up to six feet long (male), and up to three feet (female).
-Its unusual appearance consists of thick, fleshy lips, and a rather protruding lump that appears above its eyes.
-It is renowned for its passive and friendly personality.
+The largest member of the family Labridae, this wrasse can reach up to six feet long.
+Its unusual appearance includes thick fleshy lips and a protruding lump above its eyes.
+It's renowned for its passive and friendly personality.

-A great variety of sharks call the Great Barrier Reef home, ranging from small, bottom-dwelling sharks, like wobbegongs, to larger types, like tiger, hammerhead and even the enourmous whale shark.
-If you're diving the reef, you're most likely to see the the blacktip, whitetip and grey reef shark.
+A huge variety of sharks call the Great Barrier Reef home, ranging from small bottom-dwelling varieties like wobbegongs, to tiger sharks, hammerheads and even the enormous whale shark.
+If you're diving the Reef, you're most likely to see the the blacktip, whitetip and grey reef shark.

-Clownfish form an incredible symbiotic relationship with the sea anemone they live in.
-The clownfish use their bright colouring to lure fish into the anemone, which are then killed by the anemone’s poison and eaten, with the scraps going to the clownfish. these iconic fish are all born male, but can change its gender to female.
+Clownfish form an incredible symbiotic relationship with the sea anemones they live in.
+Clownfish use their bright colour to lure passing fish into the anemone, which stings and eats the fish and then shares the scraps with the clownfish.
+These iconic fish are all born male, but can change gender and become female.

 7. Potato Cod

-The Potato Cod is a native Australian fish and belongs to the Grouper family.
+The potato cod is a native Australian fish and belongs to the Grouper family.
 Groupers are among the largest of all bony fish and boast equally big mouths.
-The Potato Cod’s cousin, the Queensland Grouper, or giant grouper, is the largest bony fish found on the Great Barrier Reef, known to grow to more than 2m long and weigh up to 400kg.
-The Potato Cod usually weighs in at less than 100kg.
+The potato cod usually weighs in at less than 100kg but its cousin, the Queensland grouper or giant grouper, is the largest bony fish found on the Great Barrier Reef, known to grow to more than 2m long and weigh up to 400kg.

 During Australia’s winter and spring, from June to November, up to 10,000 whales migrate north from Antarctica’s colder waters to the warm shallows of the Great Barrier Reef to breed and give birth.
 Though many species make this migration, humpback whales and dwarf minke whales are the ones you’re most likely to see on the Reef.